Get The Best Child Maintenance Lawyer In Singapore To Secure Your Child’s Future

 There’s a common misconception that your husband must pay whatever amount of maintenance that you demand regardless of the circumstances that you’re in.
 The reality is that the amount of spousal maintenance amount that the Court will award depends on a number of different factors such as your own income, employment and employability – this can sometimes result in an outcome where the Court will award nominal maintenance or no maintenance to you depending on your own financial circumstances.

-For example, nominal maintenance can be awarded by the Court to preserve your rights to request for an increased amount in the future (such as if you later become ill, retrenched or unable to work) even though you may currently not need any spousal maintenance.
+For example, nominal maintenance can be awarded by the Court to preserve your rights to request an increased amount in the future (such as if you later become ill, retrenched or unable to work) even though you may currently not need any spousal maintenance.

 Monthly maintenance can be ordered for your husband to pay a fixed monthly sum (until such time that the amount is changed by mutual agreement or a Court Order).